Juicy Milk Pork Chops with Mustard Sauce

 Best Pork Chops Recipe Braised in Milk

 The best part about this pork chop recipe is that the pork is cooked in the sauce, so it’s really hard to over cook them and make them dry.
 The sauce is also fantastic and if you want gravy, you can make it out of the sauce!
 Just add some butter and flour.
 Then whisk the sauce until it thickens.
-This results in an awesome milk and mustard gravy that will take the pork chops to a kick ass level.
+This results in an awesome milk and mustard gravy that will take the pork chops to another level.
 Please don’t waste the gravy because it’s great for another meal especially if it’s on a baked potato.
 Yum!
+You can even use the sauce on our oven roast garlic pork chops recipe.

 Juicy Milk Pork Chops With Mustard Sauce